-Learn more about the DJI Spark||Buy the DJI Spark|
+|Learn more about the DJI Spark||Buy the DJI Spark|

-> The DJI Mavic Pro is a spectacular machine.
+The DJI Mavic Air is a spectacular machine.
 If this article was limited to one drone, then it would probably be the Mavic.
-It is incredibly stable, takes 4K video and can even fold up to be about the size of a water bottle.
+It is incredibly stable, takes 4K video and can even fold up and fit in your pocket.
 This drone is probably the best choice for most people.
 The only exception is the professional pilot who needs the absolute best optics.
-Even pros often have a Mavic in their lineup of flying cameras because of its portability.
+Even pros will have a Mavic Air in their lineup of flying cameras because of its portability.

-> |Learn more about the DJI Mavic Air||Check the current price of the DJI Mavic Air|
+|Learn more about the DJI Mavic Air||Check the current price of the DJI Mavic Air|

-> Only the Best: Phantom 4 Pro or Inspire 2
+Only the Best: Phantom 4 Pro or Inspire 2

-> If you are a professional photographer or you require the absolute best then there are two great options from DJI, the Phantom 4 Pro and the Inspire 2.
-The Phantom 4 Pro starts around $1500 and has a spectacular camera with a variable aperture and a mechanical shutter.
+If you are a professional photographer or you require the absolute best then there are two great options from DJI, the Phantom 4 Pro and the Inspire 2.
+The Phantom 4 Pro starts at around $1500 and has a spectacular camera with a variable aperture and a mechanical shutter.
 The Phantom 4 Pro has multi-directional obstacle avoidance and a flight time of over 30 minutes.
 The Inspire 2 is bigger and faster.
 It gives you the option of switching cameras for your specific needs and even transforms to ensure you’ll never get a propeller or landing gear ruining any of your shots.
 If you are looking for Hollywood-quality video then the Inspire 2 is likely the drone for you.

-> |Learn more about the Phantom 4 Pro||Check the current price of the Phantom 4 Pro|
+|Learn more about the Phantom 4 Pro||Check the current price of the Phantom 4 Pro|